Think about your boss if you have one.

 Sometimes the stories are funny.
 “Oh great, you guys are assigned to my team today?
 Well, let’s see.
 How about you move this pile of rags over to Building XYZ.
 After that you can sweep out behind the dumpsters.”

 Sometimes the stories make you wince.
 “Boy, that molding is really messed up.
-Probably installed by one of those students, heh, heh . . .”
+Probably installed by one of you students, heh, heh . . .”

 Meanwhile, the other boss has them building rooms, installing climate control systems, operating machinery, and using the kind of power tools that can whack your arm off if you’re not careful.
 If you’re not using them like an adult.